hyperware-ai/hyperware-book/src/cookbook/zk_with_sp1.md

 cargo prove build
 ```

-Next, take the generated ELF file from `program/elf/riscv32im-succinct-zkvm-elf` and copy it into the `pkg` dir of your *Kinode* app.
+Next, take the generated ELF file from `program/elf/riscv32im-succinct-zkvm-elf` and copy it into the `pkg` dir of your *Hyperware* app.
-Go back to your Kinode app code and include this file as bytes so the process can execute it in the SP1 zkVM:
+Go back to your Hyperware app code and include this file as bytes so the process can execute it in the SP1 zkVM:
 ```rust
 const FIB_ELF: &[u8] = include_bytes!("../../pkg/riscv32im-succinct-zkvm-elf");
 ```